-Our House provides healthcare, housing, occupational therapy, and other vital services to those in need living with HIV.
+Our House provides healthcare, housing, therapeutic activities, peer recovery mentorship, and other vital services to those living with HIV.

-Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour residential skilled nursing services.
+Over the years we have expanded services that now range from regular in-home visits by clinical staff to 24-hour Licensed Nursing services.
 As the health of a resident or client improves or declines, we are able to continue to provide services within our continuum of care.

 Our House, Neighborhood Housing & Care Program, Esther’s Pantry and Tod’s Corner.